-Topographical surveys are often called ‘topo surveys’ or topographic surveys, detail surveys, terrain surveys or contour surveys.
-These terms all refer to laser-measured land surveys that gather data about natural and man-made features of your site, such as the topography and elevation of your land.
+Often called contour surveys, detail surveys, terrain surveys, topographic surveys or topo surveys, topographical surveys are laser-measured land surveys that gather data about natural and man-made features on your site with high accuracy, including the topography and elevation of your land.

-A topographical survey will also precisely locate all salient land features such as existing buildings, site boundaries, walkways, service cover positions, trees and tree positions, and site and spot levels.
-We normally present this data digitally, in CAD format, to present an accurate picture of the land with all site features outlined, as well as features adjacent to the site.
+A topographical survey will also precisely locate all salient land features such as drainage ditches, existing buildings, service cover positions, site and spot levels, site boundaries, trees and tree positions, and walkways.
+We normally present this data digitally and in CAD format to present an accurate depiction of the land with all site features outlined, as well as features adjacent to the site.

 - Giving a ‘full picture’ of land, including off-site and near-site land features that have the potential to constrain the development or present engineering difficulties, enabling more robust design work and affording some visibility of the most suitable construction methods.